-Violence begets violence, and so it goes with Eminem, who deftly weaves a heartbreaking tale of his adolescence, one punctuated by violent abuse at the hands of his peers.
-Wisely, he does not attempt to use his past as a victim of bullies as an explanation of his present behavior, instead relying on his visceral tales of school-set trauma to do all the talking for him.
+Violence begets violence, and so it goes with Eminem’s best songs.
+In this particularly gruesome song, he deftly weaves a heartbreaking tale of adolescence punctuated by violent abuse at the hands of his peers.
+Wisely, he does not attempt to use his past as a victim of bullies as an explanation of his present behavior or why nearly all of Eminem’s top hits are so forcefully violent; instead, he relies on his visceral tales of school-set trauma to weave his origin story.

 There is nothing, and we mean nothing, pleasant about “Kim.”
 It is a horrifying document of abuse, one that is confined to the realms of the imagination but is made no less disturbing by this fact.
-And yet it would be remiss to look over this track in the timeline of Eminem.
+And yet it would be remiss to look over this track in the timeline of the rapper.
+After all, years later it remains one of Eminem’s top hits.
 It broke new ground for both the rapper and hip-hop as a whole, striding with unbelievably bold confidence into dark, dark new territory.
 And yet, much like the hardcore and punk movements of old, it is vital.